SaveTheAles/cyber.py/README.md

 <br/>

 # Usage Examples
-Bostrom SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
+Cyber SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
 The following examples are provided to help you get started.
-Use cases and functionalities of the Bostrom SDK are not limited to the following examples and can be found in full <a href="https://bostrom-money.github.io/bostrom.py/index.html">here</a>.
+Use cases and functionalities of the Cyber SDK are not limited to the following examples and can be found in full <a href="https://savetheales.github.io/cyber.py/index.html">here</a>.

-In order to interact with the Bostrom blockchain, you'll need a connection to a Bostrom node.
-This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Bostrom LCD node.):
+In order to interact with the Cyber blockchain, you'll need a connection to a Cyber node.
+This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Cyber LCD node.):

 ```
->>> from bostrom_sdk.client.lcd import LCDClient
+>>> from cyber_sdk.client.lcd import LCDClient
->>> bostrom = LCDClient(chain_id="space-pussy-1", url="https://lcd.space-pussy-1.cybernode.ai/")
+>>> cyber = LCDClient(chain_id="space-pussy-1", url="https://lcd.space-pussy-1.cybernode.ai/")
 ```

 ## Getting Blockchain Information

-Once properly configured, the `LCDClient` instance will allow you to interact with the Bostrom blockchain.
+Once properly configured, the `LCDClient` instance will allow you to interact with the Cyber blockchain.
 Try getting the latest block height:

 ```
->>> bostrom.tendermint.block_info()['block']['header']['height']
+>>> cyber.tendermint.block_info()['block']['header']['height']
 ```

 `'1687543'`